-All monies collected and distributed by a school are public funds and are subject to an audit by the office of the Secretary-Treasurer.

-- 7.1 Proper accounting procedures shall be maintained at each school. - 7.2 The principal shall be responsible for authorizing all expenditures. - 7.3 Separate accounts shall be maintained for each approved specialty academy.

-8. Financial Hardship

-- 8.1 Principals shall annually notify parents through newsletters, notices to parents, and at the time of registration, that a student will not be excluded from any educational program due to financial hardship. - 8.2 Principals shall facilitate participation in courses by fully or partially waiving the schedule for payment of goods, services, supplies, project fees, distinct schools, unique programs, specialty academies and charges for students unable to pay because of financial hardship.
+A school may charge a fee for an authorized academy to recover supplementary instruction and resource costs (e.g. professional coaches, facility rentals) provided that Academy and associated fees are approved by the school's Parent Advisory Council on a yearly basis.
+Authorized Secondary School Apprenticeship specialty academies and Dual Credit Program specialty academies may charge for tools, equipment and materials directly related to the academy.
+7. Accounting All monies collected and distributed by a school are public funds and are subject to an audit by the office of the Secretary-Treasurer/CFO. - 7.1 Proper accounting procedures shall be maintained at each school. - 7.2 The principal shall be responsible for authorizing all expenditures. - 7.3 Separate accounts shall be maintained for each approved specialty academy.
+8. Financial Hardship - 8.1 Principals shall annually notify parents through newsletters, notices to parents, and at the time of registration, that a student will not be excluded from any educational program due to financial hardship. - 8.2 Principals shall facilitate participation in courses by fully or partially waiving the schedule for payment of goods, services, supplies, project fees, distinct schools, unique programs, specialty academies and charges for students unable to pay because of financial hardship.
 Where fees are fully or partially waived, the principal may explore with the student options to recover the fees through school-sponsored fundraising, other school funds or community sources.
-Parents of other participating students are not expected to fund financial hardship. - 8.3 Principals shall facilitate exemption requests for the student transportation charge by meeting with the parents seeking the exemption and completing the student transportation fee Subsidy Request form.
-The form must be submitted confidentially to the Secretary-Treasurer for final approval. - 8.4 Parents may also submit exemption requests directly to the Secretary-Treasurer should they qualify under income thresholds.

-Principals are directed to establish a procedure in each school which will allow for the 8.5 private and confidential consideration of financial circumstances of individual students and families.
+Parents of other participating students are not expected to fund financial hardship. - 8.3 Principals shall facilitate exemption requests for the student transportation charge by meeting with the parents seeking the exemption and completing the Transportation Charge and School Fee Subsidy Form (available on the District's website under Transportation).
+The form must be submitted confidentially to the Secretary-Treasurer/CFO for final approval.
+School District No. 23 (Central Okanagan) Policies And Procedures "Together We Learn" Section Four: Students - 8.4 Parents may also submit exemption requests directly to the Secretary-Treasurer/CFO should they qualify under income thresholds. - 8.5 Principals are directed to establish a procedure in each school which will allow for the private and confidential consideration of financial circumstances of individual students and families.
 Such procedures will preserve the dignity of families who may be unable to pay.

-Date Agreed: November 13.
-2002 Date Amended: June 27, 2007, June 30, 2008, May 27, 2009; February 26, 2020 Related Document: School Board Fees Order
+Date Agreed: April 23, 1980 Date Amended: February 11, 1981; April 21, 1992; April 22, 1998; Date Reviewed/Amended: November 13, 2002 Date Amended: June 27, 2007; June 30, 2008; May 27, 2009; October 13, 2010 Date Reviewed: June 11, 2014 Related Document: School Board Fees Order Date Reviewed/Amended: November 13.
+2002 Date Amended: June 27, 2007, June 30, 2008, May 27, 2009; February 26, 2020; June 14, 2023 Related Document: School Act Sec 82 and School Act Regulation 219/08, School Board Fees Order, Policy 470 - Transportation Services Management, Policy 425 - Student Fees